Computing motivic zeta functions on log smooth models: Smooth log schemes over discrete valuation rings

 \subsection{Log modifications and ramified base change}

 Let $R$ be a complete discrete valuation ring with residue field $k$ and quotient field $K$.
-We write $S^\dagger$ for the scheme $S=\Spec R$ endowed with its standard log structure (the divisorial log structure induced by the closed point $\Spec k$).
+We write $S^\dagger$ for the scheme $S=\Spec R$ endowed with its standard log structure (see Example \ref{exam:standard}).
 We fix a uniformizer $t$ in $R$.
 For every positive integer $n$ we denote by $R(n)$ the extension $R[u]/(u^{n}-t)$ of $R$.
 We write $S(n)^\dagger$ for the scheme $S(n)=\Spec R(n)$ with its standard log structure.
+The morphism of monoids that sends $1/n$ to $u$ induces a chart